rust-lang/book/src/ch04-01-ownership.md

 > is _roughly_ similar in Rust, but not identical.

 This pattern has a profound impact on the way that Rust code is written.
-It may seem obvious right now, but things can get tricky in more advanced situations!
+It may seem obvious right now, but things can get tricky in more advanced situations.
 Let’s go over the first one of those right now.

 ## Move